open4good/open4goods/crawler/src/main/java/edu/uci/ics/crawler4j/README.md

 We use this "in place" project to easiest the patch management of the glorious -but old and unmaintained- crawler4j.

+Some modifications also :
+* Removing page.language, and the associated Tika language detection  (better performance)

 # crawler4j
 [![Build Status](https://travis-ci.org/yasserg/crawler4j.svg?branch=master)](https://travis-ci.org/yasserg/crawler4j)